-Mr. Phillip Gearing of SCS completed an annual inspection of active CCR landfill areas at COL, including Module 1, Module 2, and Module 3 on September 28, 2017.
+Mr. Phillip Gearing of SCS completed an annual inspection of active CCR landfill areas at COL, including Module 1, Module 2, and Module 3 on July 26, 2018.
 Mr. Gearing is a licensed professional engineer in Wisconsin and holds a Bachelor's of Science degree in Geological Engineering.
-He has over 10 years of experience in the design, construction, and operation of solid waste disposal facilities.
-This was the third annual inspection of Module 1, Module 2, and Module 3 at COL. The scope of the annual inspection is described in Sections 2.1 and 2.2.
+He has over 12 years of experience in the design, construction, and operation of solid waste disposal facilities.
+The scope of the annual inspection is described in Sections 2.1 and 2.2.
 The results of the annual inspection are discussed in Section 3.0.